 Other places to paddle in Lake Tahoe include Emerald Bay, famous for Fannette Island, Zephyr Cover, Lester Beach, Kiva Beach and D.L.
 Bliss State Park.

 If you fall in love with paddleboarding, you can buy your own paddleboard at Lakeshore Paddleboard Company.
 Lakeshore is based in Reno and has developed into a premier lifestyle brand of standup paddleboards with specialties in flatwater and touring-specific designs.
-If you’re in the Reno-Sparks area, rent your paddleboard at Marina PaddleFit or Snowind Sports.
-Marina Paddlefit offers clinics to start learning new SUP skills or you can train in their complete fitness system that takes you through a full body workout by teaching basic techniques.
+If you’re in the Reno-Sparks area, rent your paddleboard at Marina PaddleFit.
+Marina PaddleFit offers clinics to start learning new SUP skills or you can train in their complete fitness system that takes you through a full body workout by teaching basic techniques.
 And if you’re looking for more ways to float, you can kayak Tahoe and the Truckee River!

 Save your favorite pages and visit them here!